 We offer on-site at our Yorba Linda office.

-Our on-site laboratory (named "KOS") provides complex diagnostic testing services to all three Caduceus office sites.
-KOS is the sponsor of the new "EasyLab" program which offers affordable blood chemistry panels -- without requiring a physician visit -- and has the results emailed directly to you.
-EasyLab offers your choice of the following:
+Our on-site laboratory (KOS Labs) provides complex diagnostic testing services to all Caduceus office locations.
+KOS Labs offers affordable blood chemistry panels -- without requiring a physician visit -- and has the results emailed directly to you.
+Most labs are comventiently priced at $20.
+Some of the labs offered include:

 - Complete Metabolic Panel (CMP)